OperatorFoundation/TextAndroid/README.md

 # TextAndroid

-TextAndroid is a cross-platform API for dealing with numbers, part of the Omni platform
+TextAndroid is a cross-platform API for dealing with text, part of the Omni platform